 Wash berries and put them into clear bowls to tempt those who open the fridge to snack on them.
 Cut up veggies that are good raw (carrots, turnips, bell peppers, etc.) into bite-sized pieces for snacking on later.

 Explore different markets to save money: Farm market shopping isn’t always inexpensive.
 The farm market in my town is on the pricey side; the one an easy 30-minute drive from here is bigger and far more reasonable.
 So my quandary is always whether to save to save time or money.
 I usually opt for the larger, less expensive farm market, as I also like the wider selection.

 So do compare the local farm markets within an hour radius of your home.
 Other ways to save money is to take a browse around the entire market before you start buying.
 There’s often price differences between the exact same kind of goods from one stand to another.

 Not organic isn’t necessarily bad: If produce isn’t certified organic, ask the vendor why that is.
 The produce may be virtually organic, just not certified.
 Getting USDA Organic designation can be an expensive and time-consuming process for small growers.
 See more info below.

 What about organic produce?

-I’ve long gravitated toward organic produce and other minimally processed foods (like tofu, for example).
-Given the choice, I always opt for organic; it seems a good idea to minimize exposure to toxic chemicals in our food, when there are so many other environmental toxins over which we have no control.
+Given the choice, I always opt for organic, both for fresh produce and minimally processed foods like tofu.
+It seems like a logical choice to minimize exposure to toxic chemicals in our food, when there are so many other environmental toxins over which we have no control.